BGI-Qingdao/TGS-GapCloser/README.md

 ```
 ## When you need to appoint costom minimap2 paramters

+Use  `--minmap_arg ' your-own minimap2 args'`

-*This is useful when your want to avoid a huge paf file.*
+**This is useful when your want to avoid a huge paf file.**

-for example , if your use HiFi Reads , you may try
+for example , if your use HiFi Reads , you may try `--minmap_arg '-x asm20'`

 ```
 YOUR-INSTALL-DIR/TGS-GapCloser.sh  \